ansysresearch/Getting-Started/DGXStation.md

 * The `-L` flag specifies the port forwarding configureation (remote port 90000 to local port 8888).

 ## Set up your workspace
-Once you have logged in please make a directory in the homedirectory named after your ANSYS username.
+Once you have logged in please make a directory in the home directory named after your ANSYS username.